Druid

 - Longevity.
 The primal magic that you wield causes you to age more slowly.
 For every 10 years that pass, your body ages only 1 year.

-You can convert uses of Wild Shape into a spell slot (no action required).
-Choose a number of your unexpended uses of Wild Shape and convert them into a single spell slot, with each use contributing 2 spell levels.
+You can convert uses of Primordial Power into a spell slot (no action required).
+Choose a number of unexpended uses of Primordial Power and convert them into a single spell slot, with each use contributing 2 spell levels.
 You must then finish a Long Rest before you can do so again.
-For example, if you convert two uses of Wild Shape, you produce a level 4 spell slot.

 You have honed your body and mind to new heights.
 Your Wisdom scores increase by 4.
 Your maximum for the scores is increased by 4.